janik6n/jetzt/seeds/python-serverless/README.md

 ## Install new requirements

-Install requests with spip:
+Install requests with jep:
-`spip install requests`
+`jep install requests`

 ## Test the app locally